Rabbit Logo

 The Inertial Dampener

-Paired with the Artifact Drive is a system the crews call the inertial dampener, for lack of a better term.
-It is what makes it possible to live through the accelerations the singleship can produce.
-Without it, the thrust curves the ship's engines are capable of would reduce the crew to paste.
+Paired with the Artifact Drive is a system called the inertial dampener, for lack of a better term.
+It is what makes it possible for the captain to survive the accelerations the singleship can produce.
+Without it, the thrust curves the ship's engines are capable of would be fatal.
 With it, those same accelerations feel like ordinary maneuver.

 The dampener is passive under normal conditions and requires no active management.
 It becomes relevant under two circumstances: when the ship is taking serious structural damage, and when the Artifact Drive is engaged.
 A dampener system that is compromised before a drive transit produces outcomes that vary from merely alarming to definitively fatal, depending on how compromised and how unlucky.
 This is not a theoretical concern.
 It is a meaningful part of the calculus captains make before deciding to run.